yard

 Keep a simple record in a notebook or spreadsheet.
 Write down the date you sow each row, the variety, and the date you first harvest.

 If you miss a sowing window by more than 2 weeks, do not force the original crop if it will now mature in bad weather.
-Swap in a faster or more heat tolerant stand in.
+Swap in a faster or more heat-tolerant stand-in.

 A schedule that shifts is not a failure, it is proof you are paying attention to real conditions.
 Use each miss as data for next year rather than a reason to quit.
+For close calls, compare the crop with direct sow versus transplant timing before you give up the slot.

-• fiber_manual_recordMark gaps: Note every week on your plan when a bed sat empty, then target those spots next year.
+• fiber_manual_recordMark gaps: Note every week on your plan when a bed sat empty, then target those spots next year

-• fiber_manual_recordFlag winners: Highlight varieties that yielded fast, like a 25 day spring radish, so you remember them.
+• fiber_manual_recordFlag winners: Highlight varieties that yielded fast, like a 25 day spring radish, so you remember them

-• fiber_manual_recordNote pests: Record which successions drew flea beetles or aphids early so you can adjust timing or covers.
+• fiber_manual_recordNote pests: Record which successions drew flea beetles or aphids early so you can adjust timing or covers

-• fiber_manual_recordWinter review: In the off season, rebuild your schedule using actual harvest times instead of only seed packets.
+• fiber_manual_recordWinter review: In the off season, rebuild your schedule using actual harvest times instead of only seed packets

 menu_book